PomPomMom/Emoji-Game-for-Variables/README.md

 You have started your emoji game and learned about variables!
 Continue in the next lesson to add conditionals to your game.

-# Lesson 2: Click the Emotion Game

-## Introduction
-You should have already begun your code by adding empty sprite variables and a score variable.